filipsPL/NCN-github-OA/README.md

 ## Additional remarks and optional steps:

 1. You may want to enable GitHub actions to chceck validity of `CITATION.cff`, as is done in this repo (`.github/workflows/cffconvert.yml`).
 You will get a cool badge: [![cffconvert](https://github.com/filipsPL/NCN-github-OA/actions/workflows/cffconvert.yml/badge.svg)](https://github.com/filipsPL/NCN-github-OA/actions/workflows/cffconvert.yml)
+1. When your peer review paper is published and has DOI assigned, you may add this info to `CITATION.cff` file on `identifiers` section.

 # Unanswered questions